huanglei0114/hartmann-analyzer/README.md

 # Hartmann-analyzer

-This is a demon code for the image analysis of the Hartmanngram simulated as Example21 by using SRW. https://github.com/ochubar/SRW/blob/master/env/work/srw_python/SRWLIB_Example21.py
+This is a demo code for the image analysis of the Hartmanngram simulated as Example21 by using SRW. https://github.com/ochubar/SRW/blob/master/env/work/srw_python/SRWLIB_Example21.py